chrhlnd/dynjson/README.md

   }
 }
 ```
 See the dyn_test.go file for more usage.

-You can SetVal too and it will serialize into bytes for you.
+n.SetVal will serialize into bytes for you, recomposing data up the Parent chain.

-When you call resolve it, dynamiclly decodes the path.
-So if you have some big object buried in the hierarchy you should save out
-the parent node then query off that.
+When you call Node (AsNode), it dynamiclly decodes the path.
+So if you have some big object buried in the hierarchy you should save out the parent node then query off that.

 congress_books, err = dyn.Node("/library/congress/collection")

 The array object is cached in the node, so it doesn't have to reparse that.
 ```
-book_name err = congress_books.Node("/3000/name")
+book_name, err = congress_books.Node("/3000/name")
 book_name, err = congress_books.Node("/3001/name")
 ```
 Better then digging through all objects every time.

-Objects are pathed by their key name, arrays are pathed by their index number.
+Objects are addressed by their key name.
+Arrays are addressed by their index number.

 ```
 node.Node("/name/of/keys/in/json/object")
 node.Node("/json/array/500")